hjmschoonvelde/ess_qta_2023/README.md

   - Slapin J. & Proksch S. (2008).
 A scaling model for estimating time-serial positions from texts.
 American Journal of Political Science 52: pp. 705–722.
   - Watanabe, K., (2021).
 Latent semantic scaling: A semisupervised text analysis technique for new domains and languages.
 Communication Methods and Measures, 15(2), pp.81-102.
+  - Schwemmer, C. and Wieczorek, O., (2020).
+The methodological divide of sociology: Evidence from two decades of journal publications.
+Sociology, 54(1): pp.3-21.

 *Day 8 - July 19*